chinullu/DevOps-Project/README.md

         action :run
 end

-3.Developed and applied automated tests to validate the correctness of the server configuration which is written in perl script in the file auto-test.pl
-Command to run this file: perl /path/file.pl
+3.Developed and applied automated tests to validate the correctness of the server configuration which is written in perl script in the file auto-test.pl, command to run this file: perl /path/file.pl